algorandfoundation/xGov/Proposals/xgov-188.md

 All members have worked together since PiPhi’s inception.

 ## Experience with Algorand
-The evolution into PiPhi’s current state traces its origins bac to October of 2021.
+The evolution into PiPhi’s current state traces its origins back to October of 2021.
 During this time, one of the cofounders developed the first smart contract in the Algorand Test Net to test the viability of Algorand as the mechanism to allow PiPhi to execute its vision.
 Even in the early stages of this project, Algorand impressed all founding members of this team with its ease of use and seamless user development experience.
 During PiPhi’s embryonic stages, the founders continued to repeat a single refrain that captured this seamless user experience: “It just works.”
 To date, PiPhi through the Algorand blockchain has performed over 470,000,000 transactions and we’re firm believers that Algorand “just works.”

 ## Present Proposal